Entanglement Hamiltonian Tomography in Quantum Simulation

 Our goal is the development of experimentally feasible measurement protocols to \emph{directly} and \emph{efficiently} determine ${\tilde{H}_{A}}$ for quantum states generated in quantum simulation.
-We approach the problem by choosing, and at the end verifying a physically motivated ansatz for $\tilde H_A$ building on a deformation of the system Hamiltonian ${H}$ on $A$, involving a small set of quasi-local few-body terms: For ${H}=\sum_{\{i\}}h_{\{i\}}$ being a sum of quasi-local terms $h_{\{i\}}$ acting on some neighborhood of lattice sites $\{i\}$, we write $\tilde{H}_{A}(\tilde{\boldsymbol{g}})=\sum_{\{i\}\in A}\tilde{g}_{\{i\}}\,h_{\{i\}}+{\mathcal{K}}_{A}$ with parameters $\tilde{g}_{\{i\}}$, while ${\mathcal{K}}_{A}$ accounts for possible extensions and corrections (see below).
-Our Entanglement Hamiltonian Tomography (EHT) protocol then seeks to approximate ${\rho}_{A}$ with $\rho_A(\tilde{\boldsymbol{g}})\sim \exp [-\tilde H_A(\tilde{\boldsymbol{g}})]$, with $\tilde{\boldsymbol{g}}$ parametrizing the EH ansatz, and to determine with further measurements the fidelity of the ansatz including corrections.
-In App.~\ref{methods:EHT} we summarize the protocol of fitting the ansatz to a small number of experimental observations.
+We approach the problem by choosing a physically motivated ansatz for $\tilde H_A$ consisting of a small set of quasi-local few-body terms with variable parameters $\tilde{\boldsymbol{g}}$.
+The parameters are fitted to experimental data, approximating ${\rho}_{A}$ with $\rho_A(\tilde{\boldsymbol{g}})\sim \exp [-\tilde H_A(\tilde{\boldsymbol{g}})]$.
+We note that $\rho_A(\tilde{\boldsymbol{g}})$ has the form of a Gibbs ensemble, for which a formal proof for efficient sampling can be found \cite{anshu2020sampleefficient}.
+In Appendix \ref{methods:EHT}, we describe the entire Entanglement Hamiltonian Tomography (EHT) protocol in more detail.
 In brief, the protocol applies $N_U$ independent single-qubit rotations, ${U}=\bigotimes_{i\in A}{u}_{i}$ and ${u}_{i}$ sampled from a unitary 2-design \cite{PhysRevA.80.012304,Huang20}, to the quantum state, followed by a read out of spin states, repeated $N_M$ times.

-The parameters $\tilde{\boldsymbol{g}}$ are fitted to the obtained data.
-In the following, we will focus on spin-$1/2$ models, and consider ground states and quench dynamics.
+The complexity of the ansatz $\tilde H_A(\tilde{\boldsymbol{g}})$ depends on the physical system, and can be systematically expanded and verified at each step of the process, possibly unveiling new physics in the underlying quantum state.
+At the base level, the ansatz consists of the system Hamiltonian restricted to the subsystem $A$, but with spatially varying coefficients: for ${H}=\sum_{\{i\}}h_{\{i\}}$ being a sum of quasi-local terms $h_{\{i\}}$ acting on some neighborhood of lattice sites $\{i\}$, we write for the entanglement Hamiltonian ansatz $\tilde{H}_{A}(\tilde{\boldsymbol{g}})=\sum_{\{i\}\in A}\tilde{g}_{\{i\}}\,h_{\{i\}}+{\mathcal{K}}_{A}$ with parameters $\tilde{g}_{\{i\}}$.
+Possible extensions and corrections $\mathcal{K}_A$, with corresponding parameters, can be added when required (to be discussed below).
+Importantly, EHT allows for directly verifying the correctness of the ansatz, by computing cross-correlations between the experimental observations and predictions from $\rho_A(\tilde{\boldsymbol{g}})$ (see Appendix \ref{Methods:XP}, and \cite{ElbenXPlatform}).